 - *Discover Grant for Undergraduate Summer Research Funding: This $2,500 grant can help fund living expenses for unpaid summer research experiences for students.
 The application cycle opens annually each spring; award amount is variable.

 - *Research Presentation Award: Small awards used to support student conference registration, travel, lodging, and food expenses.
 Up to $500 domestically or $1,000 internationally.
 Rolling application cycle.

-- Research Initiative Award for Undergraduates: $1000 library-sponsored research award for students in the early phases of undergraduate research, demonstrated by the initiation and organization of a project leading towards a senior thesis, capstone project, or an independent research project.
+- Research Initiative Award for Undergraduates: This $1,000 library-sponsored research award is for students in the early phases of undergraduate research, demonstrated by the initiation and organization of a project leading towards a senior thesis, capstone project, or an independent research project.
 Applications due annually in November.

 - *Research and Innovation Grant (RIG): The RIG is a $3,000 grant offered to approximately 100 students per year upon admission to Rochester that can be used for experiential education opportunities during the academic year and/or over the summer after the student’s first semester at Rochester.

 - de Kiewiet Summer Research Fellowships in Biology and Medicine: Current juniors taking part in a non-clinical, biological summer research project may apply for $4,000 of summer funding.
 A letter of intent to apply must be submitted by the first week of March.

-- Walt and Bobbi Makous Prize for Undergraduate Vision Research: The prize honors the graduating senior who has made the most outstanding contribution to vision research at Rochester.
+- Walt and Bobbi Makous Prize for Undergraduate Vision Research: This prize honors the graduating senior who has made the most outstanding contribution to vision research at Rochester.